klyngbaek/browserify-react-starter/README.md

 - `npm start`
 - in browser, go to localhost:8500

-For some reason, I had to run
+For some reason, I had to install these directly or optimist couldn't load these transitive dependencies

 `npm install minimist wordwrap`